jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-2/section-1/chapter-2.md

 We consequently applaud the returns he is disposed to make for the good offices conferred on him.
 As we entirely enter into this sentiment, it necessarily seems suitable to its object in every way. -->

 ### The Origin of Superstition and Ghosts

-14 In the same way, we sympathize with our fellow-creature's abhorrence for whatever has caused his distress.
+{{< s v="14" >}} In the same way, we sympathize with our fellow-creature's abhorrence for whatever has caused his distress.

 <!-- 2.
 In the same way, as we sympathize with our fellow-creature's sorrow whenever we see his distress, so we enter into his abhorrence for whatever has caused it. -->

 <!-- Our heart adopts and beats in time to his grief.
 It is likewise animated with that spirit by which he tries to drive away or destroy the cause of this grief. --> We accompany him in his sufferings with an indolent and passive fellow-feeling.
 This feeling becomes vigorous and active feeling when he tries to repel the cause of his distress.
 This is more true when man has caused them.
 When we see one man oppressed by another, we feel a sympathy with the sufferer's distress.

 We are eager and ready to assist him whenever he defends himself or seeks a certain degree of revenge.
-If he dies in the quarrel, we sympathize with=
+If he dies in the quarrel, we sympathize with:
 - the real resentment of his friends and relations
 - the imaginary resentment of the dead, who are unable to feel anything.